 HIV is not the deadly disease it was considered to be in years past.
 Today people with HIV are living longer, healthier lives with the help of HIV medication and management.
-Here at HealthQ, we provide HIV testing as well as PrEP in Lawrence, Haverhill, and our Beverly locations.
+Here at HealthQ, we provide HIV testing and PrEP in Lawrence, Haverhill, and Beverly.
 The sooner you know your status, the sooner you can start life-saving treatment, and the higher your chances of living a long, healthy life.
 The key is to get tested.

 HIV Testing and PrEP